MileHacker Logo

 Traditional Compounds

-With a local guide, respectfully visit some older residential compounds to witness classic Yoruba family living arrangements and architecture.
+With a guide from the area, respectfully visit some historic residential compounds to witness classic Yoruba family living arrangements and architecture.

 Cultural Insights